What are your rates for 1-to-1 coaching?

 How long will it take to reach my goals?

-We customize each coaching program to meet each client’s needs and goals, though we suggest a minimum commitment of 3 months.
+We’ll work together to customize your coaching program to meet each your needs and goals, though a minimum commitment of 3 months is suggested.
 Some things to keep in mind when deciding if it’s the right time for you to pursue this work:

 - Deadline or goal